strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 ```

 :::note
-The `strapi content-types:generate-types` command only works for TypeScript-enabled projects.
+The `strapi content-types:generate-types` command only works in TypeScript-enabled projects.
 See the [TypeScript](/developer-docs/latest/development/typescript.md) documentation for more information.
 :::

 ## strapi routes:list